adrianturcato-initiative/luigi-monitor/README.md

 This is a work in progress.
 Particularly, note that:

-* It only sends notifications via Slack
+* It only sends notifications via Slack or MS Teams